Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 srun --jobid=[JobID] --export=HOME,TERM,SHELL --pty /bin/bash --login
 ```

-You should now be on the compute node allocated to you, so the command prompt should look like:
+After connecting, you should notice your command prompt has changed, indicating you're now on the compute node that was allocated to you:

+Before (login node):

+`CCRRusername@login1:~$`

+After (compute node):

 `CCRRusername@cpn-d01-06:~$`